open-mmlab/mmdetection/configs/openimages/README.md

 1. You need to download and extract Open Images dataset.

-2. The Open Images dataset do not have image metas (width and height of the image), which will be used during evaluation.
+2. The Open Images dataset does not have image metas (width and height of the image), which will be used during evaluation.
 We suggest to get test image metas before training/testing by using `tools/misc/get_image_metas.py`.